 The best defense for a motorcycle rider is to ride safely and be aware at all times.
 You should wear proper protection, including a helmet meeting the standards of the US Department of Transportation and completely cover your arms and legs, ideally wearing leather or heavy denim.
 Boots or shoes should be high enough to cover your ankles, and gloves should cover your hands for a better grip and for added protection in case of a crash.
 You should obviously obey local traffic laws and ride defensively.

 Our skilled legal team can review your individual case with a free, confidential consultation.
-Call our office at 816-203-0143 or fill out the form below to schedule a consultation.
-We can help you decide how to seek the compensation you may be owed for medical bills, property damage, future rehabilitation, and lost wages as well as pain and suffering.
+Call our office at 816-203-0143 or fill out the form below to schedule a free, no-obligation consultation.
+We can help you decide how to seek fair compensation for medical bills, property damage, future rehabilitation, and lost wages as well as pain and suffering.